A Type 2 Makeover by the Freestyle Libre 14 Day System

 The way I administer insulin I give myself now is more effective.
 For example, I can say ‘Okay, I ate a salad, and I know the dressing had sugar,’ but at the end of the day, it still wasn’t enough sugar, or it wasn’t enough sugar to raise my blood sugar that high, so I don’t need to take as much insulin.
 If I test it again in an hour and it’s still high, then I can correct it.
 I think before, I was always under the impression that if it goes too high, you’re going to die.
 I would try to beat it and take a lot of insulin at once, and it doesn’t obviously work that way.
 You have to see if it’s raising high and you fix it.

 Do you have any advice for people with T2D who are considering using a CGM?

 Well, the first thing that I would say is that it is a literal lifesaver.
 My life would not be the same without it.
 I would not probably be in the health that I am in right now.
-I certainly think that my life and my physical capabilities would start to spiral downward if I was not keeping an eye on my sugars, so the gratification and the instant notice of being able to see where your blood glucose levels are right away is the biggest blessing.
-The FreeStyle Libre makes everything so convenient, speedy, and non-intrusive.
+I certainly think that my life and my physical capabilities would start to spiral downward if I was not keeping an eye on my blood sugars, so the gratification and the instant notice of being able to see where your blood glucose levels are right away is the biggest blessing.
+The FreeStyle Libre makes everything so convenient, speedy and non-intrusive.